BloomTech-Labs/labs10-taco-run/back_end/README.md

 An HTTP request logging middleware used for production to easily identify bugs in routes. | [View Dependency](https://github.com/expressjs/morgan)

+##Body-Parser
+Node.js body parsing middleware.
+Parse incoming request bodies in a middleware before your handlers, available under the req.body property.
+Returns middleware that only parses json and only looks at requests where the Content-Type header matches the type option.
+This parser accepts any Unicode encoding of the body and supports automatic inflation of gzip and deflate encodings.| [Wiew Dependency](https://www.npmjs.com/package/body-parser)

+### Helmet

+A collection of nine smaller middleware functions that set security-related HTTP headers appropriatley.
+This protects Main Course from numerous well known vulnerablilites. | [View Dependency](https://helmetjs.github.io/)

+### JSON Web Token

+Realizing that there is not inherent benefit to using tokens over sessions, we chose to implement jwts due to the added benefit of storing the session on the client side as opposed to being in-memory.
+Main Course is built with the active server in mind and the potential to have the application be accessed from various devices in different locations.
+With this, instead of running the risk of having a session be interrupted due to data roaming, connection issues, or server side problems, we chose to store the session information on the client side.
+We also found this to be more efficient for our needs, as jwts eliminate the need to fetch additional information from the DB to validate the user. | [View Dependency](https://www.npmjs.com/package/jsonwebtoken)

 ## Back-End Dependencies ```(Development)```